 As I continued to prepare food for Christmas Eve, my thoughts drifted to a couple seeking shelter in Bethlehem and the birth of the Lamb of the New Covenant, and I felt God's Peace.

 May God's Peace and blessings be with you all!

 First, please watch "Mary, Did You Know?" as performed by the Pentatonix, an a capella group.
 I hope that you love it as much as I do:

-Twelve years have passed since I first posted this, and I am always asked to brush the cobwebs off and re-post it for Christmas.
+Fourteen years have passed since I first posted this and I am always asked to brush the cobwebs off and re-post it for Christmas.
 I change the post note every year to reflect my personal feelings.

-I've decided to mothball "Longrange" and join "Always On Watch" and by the grace of AOW as a partner.
-If you wish to contact me by Email, you may do so at longrang(at)google.com; it will be forwarded to me (I'm getting tired of daily deleting spam from a blog where I seldom, if ever, post).
+If you wish to contact me by Email, you may do so at longrang(at)google.com; it will be forwarded to me.